Blogging involved a personal web log, in which a person would journal about their day. From “web log” came the tern “blog.”

-Initially, blogging involved a personal web log, in which a person would journal about their day.
-From “web log” came the tern “blog.”
+Initially, blogging involved a personal weblog, in which a person would journal about their day.
+From “weblog” came the term “blog.”

 Blog Versus Website

 Many people are still confused over what constitutes a blog over a website.
-Part of the problem is that many business use both, integrating them into a single web presence.
-But there are two features of a blog that sets it apart from a traditional website.
+Part of the problem is that many businesses use both, integrating them into a single web presence.
+But two features of a blog sets it apart from a traditional website.

 Blogs are updated frequently.
 Whether it’s a mommy blog in which a woman shares adventures in parenting, a food blog sharing new recipes, or a business providing updates to its services, blogs have new content added several times a week.